 You can arrive any time within the hour marked on your ticket.
 For example, if you have a ticket bought for 11 am. – 12 noon, you may arrive at any time within that hour, for instance at 11:45 am.
 The entrance ticket is exchanged for the entrance sticker at the ticket desk.
 The time of your arrival does not affect the duration of your stay.
 We wish that you take into consideration other customers and the recommendated visiting time is one hour.

-Please note that tickets bought for the last opening hour of the day are an exception: a ticket for the last opening hour of the day must be redeemed at the museum’s cashier no later than 45 minutes before the museum closes (weekdays 7:15 pm, Sat–Sun 5:15 pm).
+Please note that tickets bought for the last opening hour of the day are an exception: a ticket for the last opening hour of the day must be redeemed at the museum’s cashier no later than 45 minutes before the museum closes (weekdays 5:15 pm, Sat–Sun 4:15 pm).

 You can experience the exhibition in any order you like!
 Due to the Covid-19 situation, we advise to choose a route according to where there is most room.

 Requiring a face mask for everyone over the age of 12 is the most effective way to ensure the safety of our staff and visitors.
 We offer one mask included in the museum ticket, and we have visors for those who are unable to use a face mask for health reasons.
 Amos Rex is not a public space.
 It is a private museum, and therefore, the museum can define the rules that must be followed on the museum premises.
 We are following updates on the corona situation and when the situation improves again, we can ease safety measures and adjust our guidelines accordingly.

 Due to the safety of the artworks, it is not allowed to take large bags into the exhibition or carry a backpack on your back.
 Even when being extremely careful, one may unintentionally hit something with a large bag.
 By leaving backpacks and bags in the free lockers we can prevent situations that are dangerous for the items of the exhibition.

 Eating or drinking in the exhibition is not allowed because of the safety of the works.
 Liquids, food and even grease from fingertips are dangerous to valuable items.

 Only Amos Rex’s own guides are allowed to do guided tours in the museum.
-Book a guided tour.